JB4000/Tech_Sem02_repo/README.md

 this is the second change.
 Made directly on GitHub on main branch after commit feature locally

-this is test2 from local
+this is test2 from local repo